This is a big year for us, and we want you to be a part of it!

 What You Get

 - Everyone who submits a proposal gets a 10% discount on their registration.
-We’ll email this code to you before registration opens.
+We’ll email this code to you when you submit your proposal.

 - Accepted speakers will receive a complimentary registration.

 Drop some knowledge on your fellow attendees.
-Just you, a projector, a screen and 30-45 minutes of mind-blowing knowledge bombs.
+Just you, a projector, a screen, and 45-60 minutes of mind-blowing knowledge bombs.
 Concluding with a mic drop is optional.
 (1-2 speakers)